 Sudden lifestyle changes, such as intense exercise or working the overnight shift on your job, can also cause your period to be irregular.

 Breastfeeding can cause some irregularities in your cycle.
-Even after your baby arrives and your period returns, it may take some time before your cycle goes back to normal.
+Even after childbirth when your period returns, it may take some time before your cycle returns to usual.

 Breastfeeding is also unpredictable month to month.
 As babies grow, their feedings may change.
 For example, if your baby goes through a growth spurt and suddenly increases the frequency of night feedings, it may interfere with your cycle.

-Medical conditions such as polycystic ovary syndrome (PCOS) or thyroid problems may cause women to have highly irregular cycles and missed periods.
-Some women may have very light periods, some may have very heavy periods, and some may skip periods altogether.
+Medical conditions such as polycystic ovary syndrome (PCOS) or thyroid problems may cause irregular cycles and missed periods.
+Some people may have very light periods, some may have very heavy periods, and some may skip periods altogether.

-Menopause for women typically begins around age 50.
-In some women, however, it can start prematurely, before the age of 40.
-It's different for everyone.
-If you have missed your period for over 90 days and are not pregnant, talk to your doctor about getting tested for any underlying medical conditions.
+Menopause typically begins around age 50.
+In some people, however, it can start prematurely before the age of 40.
+It’s different for everyone.
+If you have missed your period for over 90 days and are not pregnant, talk with your doctor about getting tested for any underlying medical conditions.